-The lower middle class, the small manufacturer, the shopkeeper, the artisan, the peasant, all these fight against the bourgeoisie, to save from extinction their existence as fractions of the middle class.
-They are therefore not revolutionary, but conservative.
+The lower middle class, the small manufacturer, the shopkeeper, the artisan, the peasant- all these fight against the bourgeoisie, to save from extinction their existence as fractions of the middle class.
+They are, therefore, not revolutionary but conservative.
 Nay more, they are reactionary, for they try to roll back the wheel of history.
-If by chance they are revolutionary, they are so only in view of their impending transfer into the proletariat, they thus defend not their present, but their future interests, they desert their own standpoint to place themselves at that of the proletariat.
+If by chance they are revolutionary they are so only in view of their impending transfer into the proletariat; they thus defend not their present but their future interests; they desert their own standpoint to adopt that of the proletariat.

-The "dangerous class", the social scum, that passively rotting mass thrown oil. by the lowest layers of old society, may, here and there, be swept into the movement by a proletarian revolution; its conditions of life, however, prepare it far more for the part of a bribed tool of reactionary intrigue.
+The "dangerous class," the social scum (Lumpenproletariat), that passively rotting mass thrown off by the lowest layers of old society, may here and there be swept into the movement by a proletarian revolution; its conditions of life, however, prepare it far more for the part of a bribed tool of reactionary intrigue.

-In the conditions of the proletariat, those of old society at large are already virtually swamped.
-The proletarian is without property; his relation to his wife and children has no longer anything in common with the bourgeois family relations; modern industrial labour, modern subjection to capital, the same in England as in France, in America as in Germany, has stripped him of every trace of national character.
-Law, morality, religion, are to him so many bourgeois prejudices, behind which lurk in ambush just as many bourgeois interests.
+The social conditions of the old society no longer exist for the proletariat.
+The proletarian is without property; his relation to his wife and children has no longer anything in common with bourgeois family relations; modern industrial labour, modern subjection to capital, the same in England as in France, in America as in Germany, has stripped him of every trace of national character.
+Law, morality, religion are to him so many bourgeois prejudices, behind which lurk in ambush just as many bourgeois interests.

-All the preceding classes that got the upper hand, sought to fortify their already acquired status by subjecting society at large to their conditions of appropriation.
-The proletarians cannot become masters of the productive forces of society, except by abolishing their own previous mode of appropriation, and thereby also every other previous mode of appropriation.
-They have nothing of their own to secure and to fortify; their mission is to destroy all previous securities for and, insurances of, individual property.
+All the preceding classes that got the upper hand sought to fortify their already acquired status by subjecting society at large to their conditions of appropriation.
+The proletarians cannot become masters of the productive forces of society except by abolishing their own previous mode of appropriation, and thereby also every other previous mode of appropriation.
+They have nothing of their own to secure and to fortify; their mission is to destroy all previous securities for, and insurances of, individual property.

 All previous historical movements were movements of minorities, or in the interest of minorities.
-The proletarian movement is the selfconscious, independent movement of the immense majority, in the interest of the immense majority.
+The proletarian movement is the self-conscious, independent movement of the immense majority, in the interest of the immense majority.
 The proletariat, the lowest stratum of our present society, cannot stir, cannot raise itself up, without the whole superincumbent strata of official society being sprung into the air.